 A definitive care aims at making the injured spine stable and removing any decompression on the spinal cord.

 Because not all patients would have a neural injury and not all patients would have instability of the spine, the definitive treatment has a spectrum from immobilization with a collar to surgery.
 There are indications for each method and one treatment cannot treat all kind of injuries.

 Following are the ways of treating a spinal injury

 - Closed reduction with or without surgery (in cervical spine only)

-Non operative treatment remains the standard of care for spine injuries.
-Most of injuries can be treated with these methods.
+Non-operative treatment remains the standard of care for spine injuries.
+Most of the injuries can be treated with these methods.

 Closed treatment options are